mingzilla/specification/docs/draft/2025-03-26_bed-rock-proxy/bedrock-lambda-proxy.md

 ### 3. Configure Function URL or API Gateway

-#### Option A: Function URL (Simplest)
+#### Option A: Function URL (Recommended for Streaming)

 1. In the Lambda console, go to the "Configuration" tab
 2. Select "Function URL" from the left menu
 3. Click "Create function URL"
 4. Auth type: Select "NONE" for testing, or "AWS_IAM" for production
+5. **For streaming support**: Enable "Response streaming" option
-5. Configure CORS as needed
+6. Configure CORS as needed
-6. Click "Save"
+7. Click "Save"
-7. Note the Function URL that is generated
+8. Note the Function URL that is generated

 #### Option B: API Gateway